 An isolated little cove on the northern shore of Milos.
 The water was clear and shallow.
 Great bodyfeel.
 The cove is ringed by little bungalows and topped with ruins.

 We hung out here until about 1400 and then headed back to Adamantas to eat lunch and drop off the bikes.
 We rode through Plaka looking for a place to eat, but didn’t find anything.
 Joe set his scooter down on a hairpin turn, but it was a very gentle set down.
-Then when we got back to Giannis’s place to pick up our stuff, I burned my leg on the pipe, but it was a gentle burn.
-We did pretty good but got nipped at the very end.
-Bike drop off went fine though.
+When we got back to Giannis’s place to pick up our stuff, I burned my leg on the pipe, but it was a gentle burn.
+We did good but got nipped at the end.
+Bike drop off went fine.
 Again, the advantage of having the scooters with some existing scars.

 We took our packs and sat at a table at Yankos All Day and stared at each other for hours.